Ransomware: Is There an Alternative to Paying the Ransom?

 However, there are options.
 They entail minimizing the chance of a ransomware attack happening in the first place, and mitigating the effects if one does happen.

 Employing security best practices is a must.
 Keep up to date on patching.
 Make sure your systems are regularly monitored.
 Employ vulnerability scanning to detect and address issues.
 Train and frequently test employees on security protocols.
 Have a tested disaster recovery plan in place.

 If you don’t have the necessary resources in-house to implement the necessary tools and techniques for dealing with ransomware, reach out to third-party companies that specialize in IT security.
 If you’re using cloud services, seek out solutions offered by your cloud service provider (CSP) such as remote monitoring and advanced firewall services.
 Also make sure that the infrastructure that powers your CSP’s cloud services are HIPAA and PCI compliant, as that indicates they meet stringent security requirements.

 Talk to a solution engineer at US Signal today to discuss your specific situation.
-Call 866.2.
-SIGNAL or email [email protected] to get the conversation started.
+Contact us today to get the conversation started.

 For more information on ransomware and how to deal with it, download US Signal’s free eBook – Ransomware: Enemy at the Gate

 Additional Ransomware Resources